fsharpn00b/StoryStudio/README.md

 Story Studio supports plugins so you can add React components written in JavaScript to your visual novel without having to modify the F# framework.

 The plugin configuration file is [plugins.txt](/src/0_data/plugins.txt).
 By default, it loads the [example plugin](/src/0_data/plugins/Plugin_Template.fs).
 The example plugin simply shows an `h1` header with the word `Test`.
-You can show or hide it as follows:
+You can show or hide it in your visual novel script as follows:

 ```
 js